tdegeus/cppmat/docs/tensor.rst

 .. note:: **Tip**

-  If you know that you will work exclusively in 3 dimensions, please consider using :ref:`tensor3` instead of :ref:`tensor`.
+  If you know that you will work exclusively in 2 or 3 dimensions, please consider using :ref:`tensor2` or :ref:`tensor3` instead of :ref:`tensor`.
 This is generally more efficient as it can take advantage of the knowledge that the arrays are fixed-size and relatively small.
 Also several loops are unrolled.

 Classes
 =======